doga/rdf-dataflow/README.md

 # RDF Dataflow

-**RDF Dataflow** (or **Dataflow** for short) is a JSON-based message format for [RDF](https://www.w3.org/TR/rdf12-concepts/) data.
+**RDF Dataflow** (or **Dataflow** for short) is a JSON-based message format for [RDF-star](https://graphdb.ontotext.com/documentation/11.3/rdf-sparql-star.html), which is a superset of [RDF 1.1](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/).

-RDF has a dual nature:
+RDF has a dual purpose here:

-- It's a way of representing (semantic) data.
+- _Data_ — It's a way of representing (semantic) data.
+This is the original purpose of RDF.
-- It's a new language for machines and software, mainly for those that have AI/LLM capabilities, but not only.
+- _A language for machines_ — `RDF Dataflow` breaks new ground by introducing the **RDF as language** concept.
+RDF can serve as a new language for machines and software, mainly for those that have AI/LLM capabilities, but not only.
 Indeed, an RDF statement can be seen as being structured as a subject+verb+object triple, and can be converted to a human language.

 Dataflow 2.x fully supports both uses of RDF:

 - **A Dataflow message can contain an RDF dataset**, where the order of statements is not significant, and where duplicate statements are just a waste of bandwidth.
-- **A Dataflow message can contain prose whereby machines communicate between them**.
+- **Prose mode** — **Dataflow messages can contain prose whereby machines communicate with each other**.
 Such a message is structured as an ordered array of RDF statements, where the duplication of statements is significant.

 ## The Dataflow format